-What Is Stress?
+What is Stress?

-Chronic stress and traumatic stress can both contribute to serious long-term health consequences.
+Chronic stress and traumatic stress can both contribute to long-term health consequences.
 Such health effects include digestive problems, headaches or migraines, and sleep disorders.
-Often, chronic stress and traumatic stress require professional help.
+Hence, chronic stress and traumatic stress often require professional help.